eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Circularity_KIT/page-adoption-view.md

 2. **Material Accounting:** provides standardized scrap/waste and secondary material data exchange for the ecosystem partners to create transparency about recycling activities and verifiable closed loops.
 3. **EoL / Dismantling Services:** offers essential support for the digitalization and automation of the EoL phase to consequently close value loops.
 4. **CE-Assistant (Circular Strategy Assistant):** is a decision support system that facilitates the selection of the optimal R-Strategy for end-of-life vehicles, with a focus on Reuse, Remanufacturing, Recycling, and Recovery, guided by a comprehensive technical and environmental assessment process.
+5. **Secondary Marketplace:** buying and selling used components and secondary raw materials in order to create and open new opportunities for collaborating across the value chain and closing the loop on component and material level.

 **Figure 1**
 ![Circularity KIT Wheel](resources/adoption-view/circularity_kit_wheel.svg)